-Looking for a cozy chili for a chilly night?
+Looking for a cozy chili?
 Then try our Easy Vegetarian Chili for a hearty weeknight meal.
 Loaded with three kinds of beans, along with vegetables, fire-roasted tomatoes, and enough spices and chili powder to create a delicious vegetarian chili.
 This chili is so good, no one will notice the meat is missing!

 When it comes to making Chili in our family, there’s competition, especially with the men in our family.
 Everyone thinks they make the best chili … and they would prefer it with meat, but of course, we are all trying to eat a little healthier.